alopatindev/qdevicemonitor/TROUBLESHOOTING.md

 ### Windows protected your PC
 "Windows SmartScreen prevented an unrecognized app from starting.
 Running this app might put your PC at risk"

-Press "More info" - "Run anyway"
+Press More info — Run anyway

 ### Android Emulator was not detected
 Automatic detection of Android Emulator is not supported.
 Please use File — **Detect Devices** after Emulator finishes booting